Program & Curriculum

 By understanding the Hebraic ideas that shaped these two exceptional nations—America and Israel—the Truman Scholars Program will also explore the special relationship between modern America and modern Israel—from proto-Zionist early presidents like John Adams, to Harry Truman’s unequivocal recognition of the new Jewish state in 1948, to the current-day alliance between Washington and Jerusalem, captured powerfully in Ambassador Ron Dermer’s “Two Chosen Nations” speech in New York in 2017.

 Timeline & Schedule

 The program itself will have four core segments, beginning in the middle of 7th grade and lasting through the end of 8th grade.

 Truman Scholars will participate in an intensive 10-seminar online course, taken together with Truman Scholars from other participating schools.
 This special course of study will introduce the theme of America and Israel as two exceptional and covenantal nations, and explore in-depth the Hebraic influence on the American experiment, through the careful study of great speeches, stories, letters, and excerpted works of political philosophy.

 During the summer, students will select from a variety of 3-seminar courses on the great speeches in the Jewish, Western, or American traditions as part of our Great Speeches program.
 Alternative arrangements will be available for students who are at camp or are otherwise unavailable.

 Phase III: Fall

-Now in 8th grade—and, in many cases, busily applying to high school—Truman Scholars will choose from a wide range of specially-curated elective courses in Tikvah Online Academy, with options in Jewish, Zionist, and American Civilization.
+Now in 8th grade—and, in many cases, busily applying to high school—Truman Scholars will choose from a wide range of specially-curated elective courses in Tikvah Online Academy, on Jewish, American, and Western topics.

 Phase IV: Winter & Spring